algoflora/cloregram/README.md

 ```
 bin/transactor -Ddatomic.printConnectionInfo=true config/dev-transactor-template.properties
 ```
-Actually in production sooner or later you will need more complicated setup.
-Plesae look on [Datomic documentation](https://docs.datomic.com/pro/).
+In production, a more complicated setup will eventually be necessary.
+Please look on [Datomic documentation](https://docs.datomic.com/pro/).

 **Or you can start Datomic transactor as systemd service**